mstinaff/PMS_Updater/README.md

 To use run PMS_Updater.sh as root.
 The following options can be used:

 ```
 OPTIONS:
    -u      PlexPass username
-             If -u is specified without -p then the script
+             If -u is specified without -p then the script will
-             will prompt the user to enter the password
+             prompt the user to enter the password when needed
-             when needed
    -p      PlexPass password
    -c      PlexPass user/password file
-             When wget is run with username and password
+             When wget is run with username and password on the
-             on the command line, that information is
+             command line, that information is displayed in the
-             displayed in the process list for all to see.
-             A more secure method is to create a file
+             process list for all to see.
+A more secure method
-             readable only by root that is formatted
+             is to create a file readable only by root that is
-             like this:
+             formatted like this:
                user={Your Username Here}
                password={Your Password Here}
    -l      Local file to install instead of latest from Plex.tv
    -d      download folder (default /tmp) Ignored if -l is used
    -a      Auto Update to newer version
    -f      Force Update even if version is not newer
+   -r      Remove update packages older than current version
+             Done before any update actions are taken.
    -v      Verbose
 ```

 Running without the username/password or bad username/password will retrieve the latest public release rather than the latest Plex Pass release.